 5. Make Employees Company Shareholders

 Although this option may not be possible for all small businesses, it is a powerful motivation technique.
-When employees are literally parts of the company, they will feel that they are working for themselves.
-The positive things that they do will affect the success of the company and their own success simultaneously.
+When employees are part of the company, they will feel that they are working for themselves.
+The positive things that they do will affect the success of the company and their success simultaneously.
 When employees have a stake in the company, they will make more money every time the business does.

 6. Promote From Within

-There is no surer way to decrease morale than to hire a new member of the management team from outside your company when you have highly skilled employees qualified to do the job right under your nose.
-Whenever possible, promote your current employees into higher roles, rewarding their years of effort, and showing that you respect their loyalty to your business.
+There is no surer way to decrease morale than hire a new member of the management team from outside your company when you have highly skilled employees qualified to do the job right under your nose.
+Whenever possible, promote your current employees into higher roles, rewarding their years of effort and showing that you respect their loyalty to your business.
 The right human resources software will help you keep track of your employees and their successes.